 The reason he was afraid of the croc was because he took Hook’s hand.
 The reason the croc kept following him was because he ate his hand, liked the taste of his blood and flesh and decided to pursue him in hopes of eating him completely.
-The croc also ate a clock, and the ticking sound scared the hell out of Hook because he knows the sound indicates the croc is nearby.
+The croc also ate a clock, and the ticking sound scared the hell out of Hook because he knew the sound indicated the croc was nearby.

 The reason he’s afraid of the octopus later on and is freaked out by the popping noises?
 Because Tinkerbell drops the octopus on Hook’s head, he ends up in its mouth, but escapes without harm.
 The octopus develops a taste for him so I guess he chases him everywhere….Well okay.
 I think I’ve delved too far into anime culture to be comfortable with this, but okay.
 Where did the croc go?
 Did it die?

-Peter brings Jane over to a nearby rock and frees her from the bag to realize that she’s not actually Wendy, but is her daughter.
+Peter brings Jane over to a nearby rock and frees her from the bag to realize that she’s not actually Wendy – she’s her daughter.
 Jane initially doesn’t believe what’s happening and thinks it’s merely a dream.
-Hook’s crew starts firing cannons at them so Peter escapes with Jane through Neverland.
+Hook’s crew starts firing cannons at them, so Peter escapes with Jane through Neverland.

 The kids want to play games and screw around, but Jane declines, despite the fact that the youngest boy reminds her of Danny.
 She says she has to leave and walks away.
 Peter then points out that she acts like a grownup to which the Lost Boys reply ‘Eww’.
 I understand this because, again, that’s another point of Neverland, but were they looking for a mother that acted like a kid too?

 We get more Hook and Octopus shenanigans where Hook actually states that he was finally rid of the croc and now this is happening.
-I decided to look this up and surprise surprise, there is no reason for what happened to the croc beyond Hook ‘losing’ him somewhere between movie 1 and 2.
+I decided to look this up and surprise surprise, there is no reason for what happened to the croc beyond Hook ‘losing’ him somewhere between movies one and two.